NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

    |>;
 ```

-Here are rules that assign concrete values to the rates:
+Here are the rules that assign concrete values to the rates:

 ```mathematica
 aRateRules = <|